rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

 This example illustrates how to efficiently offload the CBLAS SGEMM routine (single precision matrix multiply) to the DSPs using OpenCL.
-The results obtained on the DSP are compared against a cbas_sgemm call on the ARM.
+The results obtained on the DSP are compared against a cblas_sgemm call on the ARM.
 The example reports performance in GFlops for both DSP and ARM variants.

 .. _dgemm example: